av-04/F1_telemetary/README.md

   - S_Overtake: bonus for overtaking moves made during the race
   - S_Consistency: reward/penalty based on lap-to-lap consistency

-  Note: The original LaTeX-style equation (e.g. $$...$$) will not render on GitHub README — see the "Math rendering" note below for options.

 ## 🛠️ Tech Stack
 * **Python 3.10+**
 * **Streamlit** (Frontend/UI)